paulecoyote/homebrew-paulecoyote/README.md

 Generated using: https://github.com/PaulECoyote/rubydartbrewery
-Automatically generated and updated frequently (on the hour most hours of the day) Unlike other taps, this one also uses Google's provided md5 key as part of the forumula in addition to never being more than an hour behind.
+Automatically generated and updated frequently (on the hour most hours of the day) Unlike other taps, this one also uses Google's provided md5 key as part of the formula in addition to never being more than an hour behind.

 Install
 -------